Frequently Asked Questions

 In addition to the fundamental differences in approach between B-READY and Doing Business, the Business Insolvency topic presents specific differences in scope.
 The main changes pertaining to the Business Insolvency topic are twofold: the existing areas of measurement in Doing Business Resolving Insolvency are expanded, and new areas of measurement are introduced.
 The new Business Insolvency topic is much more comprehensive compared to its predecessor.
 The indicators cover new areas such as out-of-court workouts, specialized proceedings for micro and small enterprises, cross-border insolvency, and digital services concerning insolvency proceedings, while considerably expanding the ones on the management of the debtor’s assets and creditor’s participation.
 In contrast to Doing Business Resolving Insolvency, Business Insolvency does not employ a standardized case study and collects the information based on a limited number of general parameters, thereby increasing representativeness of the data.

 For the purposes of the Business Insolvency topic, “no practice” is defined as a situation where an economy has no completed liquidation proceedings and/or completed reorganization proceedings in the past three years, involving corporate debtors.
-A liquidation judicial proceeding is considered as complete when creditors have been repaid partially or in full.
-A judicial reorganization proceeding is considered complete when the reorganization plan has been approved.
+A liquidation judicial proceeding is considered as complete when a final judicial decision is issued to close the proceedings.
+A judicial reorganization proceeding is considered complete when the reorganization plan has been approved by the creditors and confirmed by the court.

 For the purposes of the Business Insolvency topic, the term “post-commencement credit” refers to new credit or new loans for a debtor company obtained once the insolvency proceedings are initiated.
 This does not include new loans offered as part of a reorganization plan, but includes loans issued before approval of a reorganization plan.
 The Business Insolvency topic assesses whether the legal framework explicitly provides for the possibility for debtors to obtain credit after the commencement of insolvency proceedings to finance its on-going needs during the proceedings.
 Good international practices suggest that the law should also assign priority to post-commencement credit over ordinary unsecured creditors.